NCAA most dominant wrestler award standings update for the 2023 season

 - Decision = 3 points (-3 points for a loss)

-THE LIST: Click or tap here to view the full tech falls and falls leaderboard in each division
+THE LIST: Click or tap here to view the most dominant, tech falls and falls leaderboard in each division

-In Division I, Air Force heavyweight Wyatt Hendrickson reclaimed the top spot with an average of 4.75 points per match.
-Last week's leader Mason Parris of Michigan dropped to second with 4.64 points per match.
+With Division I conference tournaments set for this weekend, there was minimal movement in all three award rankings.
+Mason Leiphart of Franklin & Marshall remains atop tech falls with nine while Wyatt Hendrickson of Air Force leads both falls and most dominant wrestler.

-Division II remains a tight race with the top three wrestlers separated by only 0.04 points.
-Jared Campbell of Glenville State remains in first at 4.74 points per match followed by Christian Small of Lake Erie at 4.71 and Jacob Ealy of Pittsburgh-Johnstown at 4.70.
+The most dominant wrestler in both Division II and Division III is locked in a dead heat with 0.01 points per match separating first and second.
+In Division II, Liberty’s Ty McGeary sits in first with 4.78 points per match followed by Glenville State’s Jared Campbell at 4.77 points per match.
+In Division III, Jack Heldt of Wabash has tallied 5.56 points per match while Xavier Pena of Centenary (NJ) has 5.55 points per match.